martinsdefreitasalexandre/Profile/README.md

 ---

-## ⚠️ Disclaimer
+## ⚠️ Notes

-Projects are experimental and under active development.
+Projects are experimental and continuously evolving.
-Performance and behavior are continuously being tested and validated.
+All claims are validated through benchmarking and testing.